Filing a BOLI Complaint in Oregon

 Another document to be on the lookout for when you receive the initial BOLI packet is a “Notice of Scheduled Interview.”
 This notice will tell you the date and time that your interview with the investigator is scheduled, typically about 30 days after your complaint is filed.
 These interviews are usually conducted over the phone.
 If you need to reschedule your interview, you should contact the investigator as soon as possible.
 The letter will give you the investigator’s contact information.
 If you miss your interview without communicating with the investigator, BOLI might close its investigation and dismiss your complaint.
 OAR 839-003-0050 (“If the aggrieved person . . . fails to cooperate with the division, the division may dismiss the complaint.”).

-Around the same time that BOLI sent you a packet of documents, it will also sent a similar packet to your employer.
-Your employer’s packet included a copy of your complaint and a request for your employer to respond to each of your allegations and provide any documents supporting the employer’s position.
+Around the same time that BOLI sends you a packet of documents, it will also send a similar packet to your employer.
+Your employer’s packet will include a copy of your complaint and a request for your employer to respond to each of your allegations and provide any documents supporting the employer’s position.
 The employer’s response to your complaint is commonly referred to as the “Position Statement.”
 Your employer is typically required to provide its Position Statement within 14-21 days, unless the investigator grants an extension (which they frequently do).

 The investigator will usually have your employer’s Position Statement by the time of your interview, so you will likely be asked questions about some of the things your employer said in its Position Statement.
 This can sometimes be difficult, because your employer might make accusations against you for the first time in their Position Statements that you haven’t heard of before.
 It is common to encounter “new allegations” from employers during the BOLI proceedings, particularly when the reasons the employer initially gave you turn out to be flimsy.
 Your employer may realize that the reasons it gave you won’t hold up to BOLI’s scrutiny, so it might try to “pile on” anything else it can come up with to justify its actions.